Two days and so much to see in Chicago, Chicago!

 48 HOURS IN CHICAGO

-Chicago in early November is bound to be cold because you expect the wind off Lake Michigan but you don’t expect 24 degrees and snow.
-Two good friends and I were in town for a girl’s weekend.
+In early November, Chicago is bound to be cold because you expect the wind off Lake Michigan, but don’t expect 24 degrees and snow.
+Two good friends and I were in town for a girls’ weekend.
 Thankfully, we three Southern gals were somewhat prepared with heavy jackets and gloves.
-The light snow on Friday morning was pretty as it covered the sidewalks and rooftops.
-A quick run to the corner Starbucks gave us our first taste of the cold weather and it was a bit slippery but the rest of the city took it in stride on the Veterans Day weekend.
+The light snow on Friday morning was pretty, covering the sidewalks and rooftops.
+A quick run to the corner Starbucks gave us our first taste of the cold weather; it was a bit slippery, but the rest of the city took it in stride over the Veterans Day weekend.

 Chicago at Work

 The Blake Hotel was our home base for the weekend.
 It is an older, comfortable hotel located on Dearborn Ave.
 It has good access to both the Blue and Red lines of the L for public transit.
-With a 1 bedroom suite and a double room, we were had well looked after.
+With a 1-bedroom suite and a double room, we were well looked after.

 Hotel Blake

-We headed out toward our Hop On/Hop Off City Tour and after a longer than expected delay including getting lost we eventually made it to the Hilton on Michigan Avenue to board the bus.
-I would recommend these types of tours when in an unfamiliar city because they will give you a good overview of what and where you want to explore.
-The double-decker bus was covered on the top and it was still cold inside but at least we were out of the wind.
-The tour guides provided us with excellent information on the city as well as recommendations for restaurants and fun things to do.
-Friday traffic did pose a bit of a problem but that was to be expected on a holiday weekend.
+We headed out toward our Hop On/Hop Off City Tour.
+After a longer-than-expected delay, including getting lost, we eventually made it to the Hilton on Michigan Avenue to board the bus.
+I recommend these tours in an unfamiliar city because they give you a clear overview of what to explore and where.
+The double-decker bus was covered, and it was still cold inside, but at least we were out of the wind.
+The tour guides provided excellent information on the city and recommendations for restaurants and fun activities.
+Friday traffic posed a problem, but that was to be expected on a holiday weekend.

 Big Bus

-The skyline of Chicago is striking and its architecture impressive especially when you remember the city was decimated by Great Chicago fire in October 1871 which left more than one hundred thousand people homeless.
-The city rebuilt quickly and by 1890 was a major transportation hub.
-Ironically, the Chicago fire training academy is located on the site where the Great Chicago fire began.
+The skyline of Chicago is striking, and its architecture impressive, especially when you remember that the city was decimated by the Great Chicago Fire in October 1871, leaving more than 100,000 people homeless.
+The city rebuilt quickly and, by 1890, had become a major transportation hub.
+Ironically, the Chicago Fire Training Academy is located on the site where the Great Chicago Fire began.

 360 Chicago

-Our first stop was the 94 story John Hancock building and the Chicago 360 where you can view the city and the four surrounding states.
-Unfortunately, it was a bit cloudy on our visit but the city views were spectacular.
-The observatory opened in 1969 and has thrilled millions of visitors over the years.
-The newest addition to the 360 is “the Tilt”, which tilts you out away from the building some 30 degrees over Chicago’s “Magnificent Mile” or otherwise known as Michigan Avenue.
+Our first stop was the 94-story John Hancock building and the Chicago 360, where you can view the city and the four surrounding states.
+Unfortunately, our visit was a bit cloudy, but the views of the city were spectacular.
+The observatory opened in 1969 and has thrilled millions of visitors since.
+The newest addition to the 360 is “the Tilt,” which tilts you away from the building by about 30 degrees, offering an overlook of Chicago’s “Magnificent Mile,” or Michigan Avenue.
 This is the place for some stunning photographs.

 http://www.360chicago.com/